Skip to navigation Skip to content

 LTIS rate

 The LTIS rate of Austudy is a higher rate of Austudy.
-It is available to some customers who are starting a course or an Australian Apprenticeship receiving an income support payment for a certain period.
+It is available to some customers who are starting a course or an Australian Apprenticeship after receiving an income support payment for a certain period.

 The LTIS rate recognises a person who has been on income support for an extended period may have an increased need for further training and/or education to be competitive in the labour market.
 These customers are also less likely to have savings to help support this need.

-A higher rate of payment intended to ease the transition when these customers decide to return to study or training.
+A higher rate of payment is intended to ease the transition when these customers decide to return to study or training.
 The higher rate gives the customer a similar rate of basic benefit as JobSeeker Payment (JSP) if they meet the relevant criteria.

-The LTIS rate of Austudy is lower than the rate payable to single customers over 60 years of age who have been on payments for at least 9 months and are getting JSP.
+The LTIS rate of Austudy is lower than the rate payable to single customers over 60 years of age who have been on payments for at least 9 months and are receiving JSP.
 These customers should consider the reduction in rate before claiming Austudy.

 Eligibility